Common Ethical Dilemmas in Marketing

 Followers are aware of what's going on when they see #ad or #sponsored at the top.
 They might still buy, but they're choosing to after knowing the truth.
 That's real trust.

-Ethical Use of Customer Data
+Ethical Use of Customer Data as if

 The basics people expect: